School of Engineering

 Lecturer, Mechanical Engineering

 BioJoseph Towles is a Lecturer jointly appointed in the Mechanical Engineering and Bioengineering Departments at Stanford University.
-Joe’s teaching interests are in the areas of solid mechanics, neuromuscular biomechanics, dynamic systems and controls, and engineering design.
+Joe’s teaching interests are in the areas of solid mechanics, neuromuscular biomechanics, dynamic systems and control, and engineering design.
 His scholarship interest is in the area of engineering education.
 Specifically, Joe's engineering education activities include student-centric course and curricular development; assessment of student learning & engagement; and innovation in approaches to enhance student learning.
 Joe earned his BS degree in Mechanical Engineering from the University of Maryland Baltimore County and his MS and PhD degrees both in Mechanical Engineering from Stanford University.
-Joe also completed a research post-doctoral fellowship in neuromuscular biomechanics in the Sensory Motor Performance Program at the Rehabilitation Institute of Chicago and in the Physical Medicine and Rehabilitation Department at Northwestern University.
+Joe also completed a research post-doctoral fellowship and worked as a research scientist in neuromuscular biomechanics in the Sensory Motor Performance Program at the Rehabilitation Institute of Chicago and in the Physical Medicine and Rehabilitation Department at Northwestern University.